dror27/dk-shack/vol1/songs/en/Note to Elderly Married Man.md

 \
 Here I am, texting a line\
 Writing something that’ll draw your mind\
-Temping you wander and stray\
+Temping you to wander and stray\
 But I know I’ll never do it anyway\
 \
 Safely protected in my married state\